Audio glossary

 Headset | A headset is a pair of headphones with an integrated microphone. |

 Hertz | Hertz (Hz) is the (derived) physical unit for the frequency.
-In Hertz, the number of repetitive oscillations per second is displayed.
+Hertz are the number of repetitive oscillations per second.
 Named after the German physicist Heinrich Hertz. |

 Hi-Fi | Short for High Fidelity.
-Hi-Fi is a quality standard in sound engineering. |
+Hi-Fi is a quality standard in audio engineering. |

 Hi-Fi rack | A Hi-Fi rack (also called a Hi-Fi shelf) is a piece of furniture mostly for private use, on which audio devices such as amplifiers, receivers, etc. can be placed. |

-Horn speakers | A horn loudspeaker is a type of speaker in which one or more drivers are designed in the form of a funnel (like a horn).
-Horn loudspeakers have a high dynamic range and low power consumption. |
+Horn speakers | A horn speaker is a type of speaker in which one or more drivers are designed in the form of a funnel (like a horn).
+Horn speakers have a high dynamic range and low power consumption. |

-In-ears | Popular headphone construction.
-The hearing pieces are inserted directly into the ear canal for listening. |
+In-ears | Popular headphone design.
+The earpieces are inserted directly into the ear canal for listening. |

 Interaural | Latin for "between the ears".
-This term plays a role in describing the localisation of auditory events. |
+This term plays a role in describing the localization of auditory events. |

 Interference | Interference is a superposition of at least two sound waves of the same frequency. |